ACimensel/Practical-Parent/docs/readme2.txt

 We continued to be careful about our image sizes throughout the app and compressed all of them using TinyPNG (tinypng.com) to reduce the size of our app.

+In addition to the task name, we added an optional field for a user to add a longer description to the task.
+This way the task list remains easy to read, displaying only the task name, and the user can input additional information, if desired, which can be seen as a description when tapping on the task.